A healthy Musician is a great musician

 Group Piano II Exam

-(Please note that all scales, arpeggios, chord progressions, and piece need to be memorized).
+(Please note that all scales, arpeggios and chord progressions need to be memorized.)

 2. Play the following chord progression memorized in all Major and minor keys, hands together: I-vi-IV-ii-V7-I.